kallaway/100-days-of-code/r1-log.md

 ### R1D13
 I participate in Google Doodle to celebrate 50 years of kids coding.
 Hour of code also started today.

+### R1D14
+Using create-react-app to generate React boiler plate.